 You have to love a day dedicated to what was once considered scrap meat.
 It is hard to believe, but there was a time when chicken wings went into the stockpot or the trash.
 Those early appendages were small and scrawny.
 Today’s wings are plump, tender and tasty.
 They are also the center of celebrations every July 29.

 We thank the Anchor Bar and the city of Buffalo, New York.
 In 1964, bar owner Teressa Bellissimo improvised a quick snack by frying up wings destined for soup stock.
 She splashed the crispy goodies with hot sauce and served them with now-classic sides, celery sticks and blue cheese dressing.

 The yummy bar snack took flight and landed on menus all across the city.
 Seven lucky years later, Buffalo officially designated July 29 as Chicken Wing Day.
 Spicy, easy-to-eat chicken wings received their rightful recognition.

-Please accept my invitation on this Chicken Wing Day: Wherever you are, grab a cold brew and a plate of your favorite former scrap meat.
+Please accept my invitation, on this Chicken Wing Day, to grab a cold brew and a plate of your favorite former scrap meat.
 Join me as I indulge in the joys of true foodie love on the wing.